SuadeLabs/fire/documentation/purpose.md

 The **house_purchase** value indicates that the purpose of the loan is for the purchase of residential property for occupation by the borrower.

 ### first_time_buyer
-The **first_time_buyer** value is a term used in British and Irish property markets and defined in the Bank of England's [Mortgage Lending & Administration (MLAR) Definitions][mlardef].
-It is a sub-category of a **house_purchase** where "the tenure of the main borrower immediately before this advance was not owner-occupier."
+The **first_time_buyer** value is a term used in the British and Irish property markets and defined in the Bank of England's [Mortgage Lending & Administration (MLAR) Definitions][mlardef] section E6.1/2 It is a sub-category of a **house_purchase** where "the tenure of the main borrower immediately before this advance was not owner-occupier."

 ### buy_to_let
-The **buy_to_let** value is a term used in British property markets where the borrower is purchasing the property with a view of renting it out on a commercial basis to an *unrelated third party*.
+The **buy_to_let** value is a term used in the British property market where the borrower is purchasing the property with a view of renting it out on a commercial basis to an *unrelated third party*.
 See [MLAR Definitions][mlardef] section E6.2.

 ### remortgage
 The **remortgage** value indicates a re-mortgage or refinancing of an existing property by an existing customer of the firm who had a loan with a **house_purchase** purpose.
 Note that this does not include re-mortgages of **first_time_buyer** and **buy_to_let** loans which should retain their respective purposes in the event of a re-mortgage.
 See [MLAR Definitions][mlardef] section E6.4/5.